FSGpilot/frontend-styleguide/pages/getting-started/developers.md

     └── stylesheets/
 ```

-`require('dkwds')` will load all of the U.S. Web Design Standard’s JavaScript onto the page.
+`require('dkwds')` will load all of the Frontend Styleguide’s JavaScript onto the page.
 The `dkwds` module itself does not export anything.

 The main Sass (SCSS) source file is here: